-mergers and acquisition activity climbed slowly in the third quarter.
+and entertainment mergers and acquisition activity climbed slowly in the third quarter.
 The number of deals climbed 6% to 420 transactions between July and the end

 same time period a year ago.
 Looking at cash-flow selling multiples -- cash flow being earnings before interest, taxes, depreciation and amortization -- this measure has climbed 23% for the first nine

 months of 2013 versus the same period in 2012.

 The most active was media holding company WPP Group, which made 19 deals -- 10 over the past three months.
 The biggest category -- marketing

 -- totaled 132 transactions in the third quarter of 2013, about the same as the second quarter of 2013.

 The consumer publishing segment gained 27% in deal volume.
 Contributing to this